 - Execution – these are conducted to evaluate the candidate’s ability to actually execute, monitor, and improve product management tasks.

-- Leadership & Drive – typically taken in the end, this interview will test your leadership qualities and the drive to move your company forward.
+- Leadership & Drive – typically taken in the end, this interview will test your leadership qualities and the drive to move your forward.

 But how exactly are these interviews taken, and in what order?